-The Department of State Treasurer, which administers the retirement systems for state and local government employees, is committed to providing you with information to help you make informed decisions about your financial future.
+The Department of State Treasurer, which administers the retirement systems for state and local law enforcement officers, is committed to providing you with information to help you make informed decisions about your financial future.
 I encourage you to become familiar with the benefits described in this booklet.